danbev/learning-quantum-computing/README.md

 The coefficients (a, b, c, d) are the magnitudes and the sum of these squared must be 1.

-### Spin
-So, a particle has a spin in that it can spin like the earth but in any direction.
-How can this be represented with a matrix?
-The answer is to use complex numbers.
-This is the point of the Bloch sphere I think, to have a visual representation of the spin.
-If we did not have complex number we would only be able to rotate in a two dimentional plane.

 ### Magnitude
 If we have a normal vector (3 4) then we can calculate the length using:
 ```